This article will help you quickly compare and evaluate the best talent management systems and other talent software services.

 9. Pathgather – Best for offering personalized learning for staff

 Pathgather was designed to provide a single point of access for an engaging, employee-driven learning experience; in saying this, it should be noted that their primary focus is developing the talent that you do have, not hunting for what you don’t.
 They stand out for this niche.

-With expertise in training/learning, Pathgather carries this knowledge into their own ecosystem with ample resources for onboarding and exploring their software.
-Videos, tutorials, articles, and more and waiting for the ready learner.
-They evaluated very well for Usability.
+With an expertise in training/learning, Pathgather carries this knowledge into their own ecosystem with ample resources for onboarding and exploring their software.
+Videos, tutorials, articles, and more are waiting for the ready learner.
+They evaluated very well for usability.

 One con to note is that the mobile version of the tool is not nearly as functional and accessible as the browser/desktop version.
-Some features are even missing altogether.
+Some features are even missing all together.

 Pathgather starts at $5/user/month and has a free demo.

 Rich labor market data for internal recruiting

 Recruiting merged with LMS tools

 Mobile app is not as fully-functional as web-based

 MightyRecruiter lets you start sourcing immediately by posting your jobs to 29+ job boards for free.
 Additionally, they offer automated candidate delivery, easy applicant tracking, and candidate ranking and matching with the ability to integrate with your existing ATS.